(Updated 8/9/2023 to include a current illustration of the apartment)

-PHOTO #1: This illustration provided by FishPond Development LLC shows a future FishPond apartment complex in Alice, Texas.
-FishPond is planning to build a similar three-story complex in Victoria.
+PHOTO #1: This illustration provided by FishPond Development LLC shows FishPond at Victoria, a new apartment complex for seniors.

 FishPond Development LLC has announced its intention to build FishPond at Victoria, a 75-unit apartment complex for seniors near Airline Road and Navarro Street.

 Earlier this year, the City Council passed a resolution expressing its support for FishPond’s application for the Texas Department of Housing and Community Affairs’ (TDHCA) competitive Low-Income Housing Tax Credit program.

 “Affordable housing developments like this one help to ensure that all our residents have a dignified place to live,” said Mayor Jeff Bauknight.
 “We are committed to helping developers leverage state and federal resources so that we can encourage affordable housing development in a fiscally responsible manner.”

 On July 28, FishPond at Victoria was approved by the TDHCA to receive an allocation through the tax credit program, so the developer plans to move forward with the project.

 “We appreciate all the guidance and assistance the City officials provided during the application process and look forward to working closely with the City to create an affordable community for seniors in and around Victoria,” said David Fournier, principal of FishPond Development.